 We have exam results to be proud of and are able to take on challenges as they arise.
 As a registered exam centre with decades of experience, we worked tirelessly throughout 2020 to provide centre assessment grades to all eligible students after the cancellation of the summer exams – more information on how we handled the ever-changing exams situation can be found here.

-Some examples from the 2019 GCSE exam session:
+Some examples from the 2020 exam results:

 Parents are legally entitled to homeschool their children up to the compulsory schooling age (currently 16 in England and Wales), and that includes children with special needs.

 Our guide will help you to understand what’s involved in successful homeschooling, outline how much it’s likely to cost you, and signpost you to additional sources of information and advice.